Bikeman868/Urchin/readme.md

   string parameters to specify machine, application, environment and instance.
 * Rules for determining environment from machine so that this is an optional parameter.
 * Variable declaration and substitution.
+* IP based security with administrator logon to override.

 ## Things that Urchin does _not_ do
 * I can't find any way to get ASP.NET to give up on using the web.config file for